jorgemr3/PersonaldevFolio/readme.md

 > ⚠️ **Note:** This repository is a work in progress and will be updated periodically.
 The current content may not represent the final version.
 Stay tuned for updates!

-## 🎯 Project Goals
+## 🎯 Project Features

 - Provide a a minimal and accessible presentation of my skills.
-- Demonstrate real-world frontend web & mobile fullstack development practices.
+- Demonstrate real-world frontend web & mobile fullstack development practices throughout my years being a student and freelancer.
 - Highlight key projects and experience in a sleek, Flutter-like card-based layout.

 ## 🧠 Inspired by